livan116/FormBuilder/Readme.md

 ## Usage

-- Open `http://localhost:5000` in the browser to access the frontend.
+- Open `http://localhost:5173` in the browser or ctrl+click on the link in terminal to access the frontend.
 - Create, edit, or view forms using the UI.

--This README.md file provides a clear and concise overview of your project, making it easy for others to understand and contribute.
-Let me know if you need further assistance! 🚀
+Now you can see the application running